Meet the Learning Cloud!

 Create a peer-to-peer learning network

 A peer-to-peer (P2P) learning network is a system where employees share their knowledge through presentations.
-For example, content marketing agency Animalz organizes monthly skillshares that allow any team member to teach everyone else about something they’re experts in.
+For example, content marketing agency Animalz organizes monthly skillshares that allow team members to teach everyone else about something they’re experts in.

 Big companies like Google and YouTube have built growth mindsets and learning cultures using P2P learning networks, also known as social learning networks.
 As of today, 80 percent of tracked training is conducted through Google’s g2g—Googler-to-Googler—network.